Unsupervised energy disaggregation via convolutional sparse coding: Modeling and Problem formulation

 \begin{itemize}

-\item The atoms should be bounded, so that amplitude scaling is left to the coefficients.
+\item The atoms should be bounded, so that scaling is left to the coefficients.
+Atoms and coefficients should be positive.

-\item Atoms and coefficients should be positive, as we do not currently account for energy-producing devices such as solar panels.

-\item With $(c^1,p^1)$ representing the passive channel, we let all remaining pairs, that is, $(c^i,p^i)$ for $i\geq 2$, serve to explain the active channel, in the sense that the active channel is approximated by $\sum_{i=2}^Nc^i\ast p^i$.
-The coefficients $c^i$ will be penalized in $\|\cdot\|_1$-norm, emulating the previously mentioned temporal sparsity.
-However, we only penalize $c^1$ in $\|\cdot\|_2$-norm, as some passive devices, such as a router, may consume power throughout most of the day.
+\item With $(c^1,p^1)$ representing the passive channel, we let all remaining pairs, that is, $(c^i,p^i)$ for $i\geq 2$, serve to explain the active channels; thus, active energy consumption is approximated by $\sum_{i=2}^Nc^i\ast p^i$.
+The coefficients $c^i$, $i\geq 2$ will be penalized in $\|\cdot\|_1$-norm, as this norm emulates the previously mentioned temporal sparsity (see \cite{hastietibshiraniwainwright2015statsparse}), while remaining analytically tractable.
+However, as some passive devices, such as a router, may consume power throughout most of the day, a sparsity-enforcing penalty term for $c^1$ becomes undesirable.
+Accordingly, we penalize $c^1$ in the $\|\cdot\|_2$-norm.

 \end{itemize}

 Combining the above leads to the minimization problem